-• Review learning and development activity and identify new requirements, e.g. Member request, new legislation, new expectations, roles etc.
+Review learning and development activity and identify new requirements, e.g., Member request, new legislation, new expectations, change in roles etc. Address areas identified for further improvement of knowledge.

-Stage 5 - Value-for-money
+Stage 5 - Value for Money

-• Assess money spent against learning outcomes and performance measures to demonstrate value-for-money.
+Assess money spent against learning outcomes and performance measures to demonstrate value-for-money.

-Details of the volume of formal learning and development activity undertaken by members of the Authority and the Local Pension Board has to be published within the Authority's annual report each year.
+Details of the volume of formal learning and development activity undertaken by members of the Authority and the Local Pension Board must be published within the Authority's annual report each year.
 Over time it is expected that this will evolve to include a qualitative assessment in addition to purely quantitative measures.
-Members must ensure that they properly record and evaluate their participation in learning activity using the means provided by the Authority and provide details of their attendance at events to Gill Richards in the Joint Authorities Governance Unit.
+Members must ensure that they properly record and evaluate their participation in learning activity using the means provided by the Authority and provide details of their attendance at events to the governanceteam@sypa.org.uk.

-The Strategy reflects an approach to Member development which focuses on providing learning and development rather than formal training.
+This Strategy reflects an approach which focuses on providing learning and development for Members rather than formal training.
 The Strategy will be reviewed annually to keep pace with national and local changes and to reflect the development of the annual programme of activity.